particle-iot/docs/src/content/reference/device-os/firmware.md

   return 0;
 }
 ```

+Each function call request and response uses one data operation from your monthly or yearly quota.
+Setting up function calls does not use data operations.

 Up to 15 cloud functions may be registered and each function name is limited to a maximum of 12 characters (_prior to 0.8.0_), 64 characters (_since 0.8.0_).